Irys-xyz/arweave/README.md

 ### Transactions

-Transactions are the building blocks of the Arweave permaweb.
-They can send [AR](https://docs.arweave.org/developers/server/http-api#ar-and-winston) between wallet addresses or store data on the Arweave network.
+Transactions are the building blocks of Arweave.
+They can send [AR](https://docs.arweave.org/developers/server/http-api#ar-and-winston) between wallet addresses or store data on Arweave.

 The create transaction methods create and return an unsigned transaction object.
-You must sign the transaction and submit it separately using the `transactions.sign` and `transactions.submit` methods.
+You must sign the transaction and submit it separately using the `transactions.sign()` and `transactions.submit()` methods.

-If you don't pass in a `key` argument when creating a transaction, Arweave.js will attempt to use a browser-based wallet extension, such as [ArConnect](https://arconnect.io) or [Arweave.app](https://arweave.app), to sign the transaction.
+If you don't pass a `key` argument when creating a transaction, Arweave.js will attempt to use a browser-based wallet extension, such as [ArConnect](https://arconnect.io) or [Arweave.app](https://arweave.app) to sign the transaction.

 **Modifying a transaction object after signing it will invalidate the signature,** causing it to be rejected by the network if submitted in that state.
 Transaction prices are based on the size of the data field, so modifying the data field after a transaction has been created isn't recommended as you'll need to manually update the price.

-The transaction ID is a hash of the transaction signature, so a transaction ID can't be known until its contents are finalised and it has been signed.
+The transaction Id is a hash of the transaction signature, so a transaction Id can't be known until its contents are finalized and it has been signed.

-#### Create a data transaction
+#### Creating a data transaction

-**Note:** If you are planning to upload large batches of data transactions to the Arweave network, it is strongly advised that you use [ArBundles](https://github.com/Bundler-Network/arbundles) instead of transactions with Arweave.js.
+> **Note:** If you are planning to upload large batches of data transactions to Arweave, it is strongly advised that you use [ArBundles](https://github.com/Bundler-Network/arbundles) instead of transactions with Arweave.js.
 You can read about bundles and their advantages on the [Arwiki](https://arwiki.wiki/#/en/preview/WUAtjfiDQEIqhsUcHXIFTn5ZmeDIE7If9hJREBLRgak).

-Data transactions are used to store data on the Arweave permaweb.
+Data transactions are used to store data on Arweave.
 They can contain HTML or any arbitrary data and are served like webpages.

 ```js
 let key = await arweave.wallets.generate();